-Seek for more information and experience about Vietnam royal dynasty?
+Seek more information and experience about the Vietnam royal dynasty?
 Hue Imperial Citadel is exactly where you need to come.

-The Complex of Hue Citadel is a UNESCO World Heritage Site, which consists of massive complex featuring hundreds of monuments and ruins from Vietnam War.
-Entering Hue Citadel, travelers may visit the Forbidden Purple City, the Imperial City, royal tombs, flag tower, pagodas, temples, library and museum, which offer much interesting information and experience.
+The Complex of Hue Citadel is a UNESCO World Heritage Site, which consists of a massive complex featuring hundreds of monuments and ruins from the Vietnam War.
+Entering Hue Citadel, travelers may visit the Forbidden Purple City, the Imperial City, royal tombs, flag tower, pagodas, temples, library, and museum, which offer much interesting information and experience.

 Thai Hoa Temple in Hue Citadel

 Hue was founded as Vietnam capital by Gia Long – the first King of the Nguyen Dynasty in 1802.
 Constructed in 1804, the Hue Imperial Citadel was Vietnam’s last royal dynasty’s residence for 143 years.
 It held the royal position for 9 Nguyen Dynasties until 1945.
 Unfortunately, the Imperial Citadel today is just a shadow of what it once was.
 Most temples, pavilions, walls, and gates were severely damaged during skirmishes with the French in 1947 and destroyed by American forces during the Tet Offensive (a major military campaign of America – Vietnam War in 1968).
 Including more than 160 buildings originally, only 20 buildings survived from severe damages under French rule and Vietnam War.
 Fortunately, in 1993, UNESCO designated the Citadel as one point of the World Heritage List, which enhanced Hue and the Citadel’s position in Vietnam tourism development.